 Giant's Causeway (1965)

-Discovery was a documentary series broadcast on RTE between 1964 and 1967.
-Discovery, which first aired on Tuesday, 14 January, 1964 touched on many aspects of Irish life with an occasional spotlight on events of particular interest.
+'Discovery' was a documentary series broadcast on RTE between 1964 and 1967.
+First aired on Tuesday, 14 January, 1964 'Discovery' touched on many aspects of Irish life with an occasional spotlight on events of particular interest.

-This episode of Discovery was first broadcast on 14 May 1965.
+This episode of Discovery was broadcast on 14 May 1965.
 The reporter is Brian Cleeve.